sidharrth2002/ci-quarto-sidharrth/README.md

 - `QLMCTS` contains a QL-agent backed by MCTS
 - `quarto` contains the Quarto game logic (Calabrese's class, my child class and custom OpenAI Gym environment)
 - `report` contains the report for this project

+To professor Calabrese, if there are any clarifications required about folder structure, I'll be happy to answer on Telegram, email or Github Issues, thanks!